ka-chang/StateLegiscraper/README.md

 3. Change to the StateLegiscraper directory using `cd StateLegiscraper`
 4. Set up a new virtual environment with all necessary packages and their dependencies using `conda env create -f environment.yml`
 5. Activate the statelegiscraper virtual environment with `conda activate statelegiscraper`
-6. Deactivate the statelegiscraper virtual environment with `conda deactivate statelegiscraper`
+6. Deactivate the statelegiscraper virtual environment using `conda deactivate`

 ## Requirements